sara-nl/spider4advisors/README.md

 ### High throughput data processing model

 Spider is a high-throughput data-processing platform which means enabling processing of large structured data sets in short time spans.
 A method to achieve efficient data I/O is to split up the data processing pipelines into many parallel independent jobs where each job retrieves a chunk of data to process on the *local scratch* storage of a worker node (e.g. SSDs).
-This data processing model is called 'embarrassingly parallel' jobs, or else the known 'Grid processing model'.
+This data processing model is called `embarrassingly parallel` jobs, or else the known `Grid processing model`.

-Even if you never used the Grid before, this example will show you how increase the I/O performance of your jobs by using  *local scratch* and fast network connections between your input/output data storage locations.
+Even if you never used the Grid before, this example will show you how to increase the I/O performance of your jobs by using  *local scratch* and fast network connections between the processing nodes and your input/output data storage locations.
 Particularly, you will:

 - run a data analysis with input/output data located on your project space (on CephFS; Ceph File System)
 - copy input/output data to/from a large scratch area on local SSD